What are Abortifacients?

 Embryologists have found that from the first moment of creation, the new human being’s genetic code is complete, his sex is determined, and with proper nourishment in the womb he will continue to develop as every human being does.
 This is not a religious viewpoint; it is hard science.

-There is also no scientific debate about the abortifacient effects of the drugs in question (though some drugs are still being tested), as the tiny embryonic human being may very well be killed when prevented from implanting in the womb.
+There is also no scientific debate about the abortifacient effects of the drugs in question (though some drugs are still being tested), as preventing the tiny embryonic human being from implanting in the womb will certainly kill him.
 The manufacturers and promoters of these birth control methods, however, having largely won the debate over language, continue to market their products as “contraception.”

 The patient inserts for all abortifacients are available online, and descriptions of how they operate to alter the endometrium are shown below.
 These products generally work to suppress ovulation and cause changes in the consistency of cervical mucus, making it more difficult for sperm to reach the ovum.
 These are true contraceptive effects.